Buddhist Therapy, Life Coaching, Dharma Training

 3. Is it altruistic?
 Is your desire to instruct or correct coming from a mind of generosity, or greed?
 From a mind of compassion, or anger?
 From a heart that is open, or tight?
 Check to make sure that your intentions are not selfish, mean-spirited, or driven by your ego or your aversions before speaking.

 4. Is it kind?
 Is your tone kind, thoughtful, and considerate?
-While you can still be firm, it's beneficial to make the effort to not speak harshly, condescendingly, or pedantically, lest you run the very real risk of leaving them feeling criticized, embarrassed, or angered.
+While you can still be firm, it's beneficial to make the effort to not speak harshly, condescendingly, or pedantically, lest you run the very real risk of leaving them feeling criticised, embarrassed, or angered.

 5. Is it timely?
 Is this the right time, the right environment, in front of the right audience?
 Is the person receptive or are they emotionally involved, attached, or excited?
 For example, right after a public speech, you may be asked, "how was I?"
 This is not the correct time to provide skilful criticism.